Fall in love in St. Augustine, whether it's your first date, wedding, or a significant anniversary.

 Looking to take the edge off your first-date jitters?
 Meet for drinks.
 Try the Ice Plant for a historic setting with a modern vibe and expertly mixed craft cocktails that are sure to impress.

 Odd Birds is another great place for a craft cocktail, and they often feature live music by local performers on their patio.
-If things are going well and neither of you want to part just yet, Odd Birds is conveniently located near the bayfront - on the other side of the Bridge of Lions - for a waterside stroll after drinks.
+If things are going well and neither of you wants to part just yet, Odd Birds is conveniently located near the bayfront - on the other side of the Bridge of Lions - for a waterside stroll after drinks.

 If wine and beer are more your speed than craft cocktails, the Cellar Upstairsat the San Sebastian Winery offers a selection of local wine and beer and a Charcuterie menu, as well as some of the best sunset views in the city.
 If you'd like to enjoy a local brew and a bit of friendly competition, Dog Rose Brewing serves craft pints and flights you can enjoy over a spirited game at their dart boards or shuffleboard tables